HibaKob/MicroBundleCompute/README.md

 Note: We also provide a function ``run_scale_and_center_coordinates()`` to transform the tracking results (rescale and center).
 If needed, this should be used as a final step.

 ##### Post-tracking interpolation and visualization
-The tracking results are returned at the automatically identified fiducial marker points.
+The tracking results are returned at the automatically identified fudicial marker points.
 However, it may be useful to know displacements at other locations (e.g., on a grid).
 After tracking and rotation, we can interpolate the displacement field to specified sampling points.
 For example one can do:

 ```bash
 row_vec = np.linspace(230, 320, 12)